huyang531/ece-1724-project/README.md

 ```sh
 bash ./init.sh
 ```
-This will create three users and three chat rooms.
+This will create four users and three chat rooms.

 Then, we can try communicate with the server using `wscat`, for example: